davidsebesta1/LuaLabPlugin/README.md

 - Reloads the script with keeping the state of the **global** variables

 ## Lua Execution in game
-- Plugin allows specified players to execute any lua code in game via RA console.
+- Allows specified players to execute any Lua code in game via RA console.
-- Useful for doing one-time tasks that may require automation, such as setup up events, loadouts and et cetera.
+- Useful for doing one-time tasks that may require automation, such as setup up events, loadouts and etc.
 **Note that allowing players to execute code is a dangerous permission and should be given to trusted individual.**